OpenFreeEnergy/openfreeenergy.github.io/_posts/2025-12-19-benchmarking.md

 categories: science update publication
 ---

-In collaboration with our industry partners, we ran benchmarking simulations of our hybrid-topology RBFE protocol on a large collection of both public and private protein-ligand binding datasets.
-Across a total of 1,700 ligands, OpenFE shows robust performance, generates reproducible results, and achieves both sufficient throughput and rapid convergence.
+In collaboration with our industry partners, we ran benchmarking simulations of our hybrid topology RBFE protocol on a large collection of both public and private protein-ligand binding datasets.
+Across over 1,700 ligands, OpenFE shows robust performance, generates reproducible results, and achieves both sufficient throughput.

 Our protocol:
 - ranks compounds about as well as commercial solutions